 What is holding back Linux the most is without doubt also one if the system’s greatest strengths: diversity.
 New users may find the number of Linux distributions to choose one from overwhelming to say the least.

 Gnome is a long-standing desktop environment and user interface that is part of the GNU project and available for use in various Nix-like operating systems including Linux.
 Gnome announced plans to switch its main web search engine from Google to DuckDuckGo recently.
-If you are a regular reader of Ghacks you know that DuckDuckGo is […]
+If you are a regular reader of Ghacks you know that DuckDuckGo is a new type of search engine that came to life […]

 Firefox users who use the Windows 7 or Windows 8 operating system benefit from support for H.264, Mp3 and AAC formats that Mozilla implemented in version 21 of the web browser.
-Support means that users of the browser on those systems can play audio and video files requiring these formats in the browser without plugins. […]
+Support means that users of the browser on those systems can play audio and video files requiring these formats in the browser without plugins.
+The organization promised to deliver solutions for other operating systems, […]

 Ubuntu 13.04 "Raring Ringtail" has been released today as part of the usual six month release schedule of the Linux distribution.
 New users can download the latest version directly from the Ubuntu website where the desktop version can be downloaded as a 32-bit or 64-bit release.
-Both downloads have a size of about 700 Megabyte […]
+Both downloads have a size of about 700 Megabyte and come in form of a disc ISO image that […]

 If you take an interest in the Linux world you have probably already noticed that Ubuntu 12.10 has been released.
 The new version of the popular Linux distribution comes with a set of new and improved features, of which at least have been controversially discussed by the community.
-Integration of Amazon results in searches is […]
+Integration of Amazon results in searches is probably the most controversial feature of this release.
+The feature […]

 When it comes to learning foreign languages, I never came upon a more learning intensive language than Japanese.
 This can be partially attributed to the foreign characters, and to the fact that you have to get your head around multiple alphabets and thousands of Kanji signs.
-Japanese learning software can help students tremendously in the […]
+Japanese learning software can help students tremendously in the task, both when memorizing and understanding the different alphabets and […]

 Windows users have several options at hand when their system does not boot anymore.
 They can try to boot into Safe Mode, use System Restore to recovery the system to a previous state, or use repair options on the Windows CD to repair the issue.
-When Windows 8 gets released, options get even better with […]
+When Windows 8 gets released, options get even better with the included reset and refresh options.
+Sometimes though you may […]

 Breaking News: Adobe just made an announcement on the official Air and Flash Player Team Blog that changes are coming to Flash Player on Linux.
 The company has partnered up with Google to "develop a single modern API for hosting plugins within the browser".
-PPAPI (code-named Pepper), adds a layer between the browser and underlying […]
+PPAPI (code-named Pepper), adds a layer between the browser and underlying operating system that "abstracts away differences between browser and operating […]

 The operating system FreeBSD 9.0 has been released yesterday.
-The new version introduces several new technologies, feature additions and updates, including USB 3.0 support, the TRIM command for the Fast File System which improves interaction with Solid State Drives (SSDs), an update to Storage Pool Allocator version 28 which adds support for data deduplication and […]
+The new version introduces several new technologies, feature additions and updates, including USB 3.0 support, the TRIM command for the Fast File System which improves interaction with Solid State Drives (SSDs), an update to Storage Pool Allocator version 28 which adds support for data deduplication and triple parity RAIDZ, and support for the Highly Available Storage […]